kylefegan/120-GameProject/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Status:**

-(This is where you can note your progress on a given task)
+Level base is complete, working on finishing assets for level and characters

 ### Derek Jean:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~